EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 ### The `skip` field (optional)

-When denying duplicate versions, it's often the case that there is a window of time where you must wait for eg. PRs to be accepted and new version published, before 1 or more duplicates are gone.
+When denying duplicate versions, it's often the case that there is a window of time where you must wait for, for example, PRs to be accepted and new version published, before 1 or more duplicates are gone.
 The `skip` field allows you to temporarily ignore a crate during duplicate detection so that no errors are emitted, until it is no longer need.

 It is recommended to use specific version constraints for crates in the `skip` list, as cargo-deny will emit warnings when any entry in the `skip` list no